nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **transmitter**

-The term permits execution if this transmitter can publish a message, i.e. if the receiver which is connected to this transmitter can receive messages.
+The term permits execution if this transmitter can publish a message; i.e., if the receiver which is connected to this transmitter can receive messages.

 * Flags: GXF_PARAMETER_FLAGS_NONE
 * Type: GXF_PARAMETER_TYPE_HANDLE